What if I am claustrophobic?

 How long are float sessions?

-The float itself is 90 minutes long, but you'll need time to shower before and after.
+The float itself is either 60 or 90 minutes long, but you'll need time to shower before and after.
 So expect to be here for at least 90 minutes to 2 hours.
 We also have a post-float lounge with complimentary tea, an aromatherapy oxygen bar, and some books.
 So no need to rush back into reality, stay as long as you like.

 If you are interested in even longer float sessions, contact us directly and we can help you out!